Learning To Make More Eye Contact With People

 Give your eye contact muscles time to get into shape

 When you make eye contact with someone you have to keep looking at a specific area.
-Not only does your lens have to focus on something a certain distance away, but you also have to use your eye socket muscles to hold your eyes up.
+Not only does the lens in each eye have to focus on a point a certain distance away, but you also have to use your eye socket muscles to hold your eyes up.
 Your neck and overall posture also have to be in a position where you can look the other person in the eye.
-When you're not making good eye contact you're often not doing any of these things.
+When you're not making proper eye contact you're often not doing any of these things.
 You're usually looking more down, or up and to the side, and your eyes may be unfocused as you're lost in your thoughts.

-When you try to make regular eye contact with people all of the sudden, your muscles probably won't be up to the task.
+When you try to make regular eye contact with people all of the sudden, those little muscles may not be up to the task.
 You'll find your eyes get tired from having to actually focus on another person.
 This is one reason it can take a while to develop the habit.
 Again, practicing on the TV can help with this.

 Try to work on the easier aspects of eye contact first